-- Class participation/performance will count as 35% of the final grade.
-This includes homework, sakubun, online small quizzes and exercises.
-NOTE: Class performance of each class will be graded between 0-5 and -1 for an absence without a proper excuse.
-For those who are in a different time zone and unable to attend synchronous sessions, you will submit daily tasks as an alternative to participation in synchronous sessions.
-These tasks will be graded between 0-5 and -1 for no submission. - There will be four Chapter tests, which will collectively be 20% of the final grade. - The mid-term examination will count as 20% - The final (June) examination will count as 25 %
+- Class participation/performance will count as 20% of the final grade.
+This includes homework and small vocabulary/kanji quizzes.
+NOTE: Class performance of each class will be graded between 0-5 and -1 for an absence without a proper excuse. - Each chapter comes with a chapter quiz, which will be 20% of the final grade. - The mid-term examination will count as 20% - The oral interview will count as 10% - The final (June) examination will count as 30 %